Open Data Guide

 Our city staff are available to answer questions (see “How to Contact a Member of the Open Data Team or Data Owner”) and even partner on data projects (see “Partnering on a Data Project”).
 For more in-depth assistance, we suggest self-learning on data analysis topics and/or connecting with the Boulder Civic Data Community.

-If you were interested in looking at greenhouse gas emissions in our community, you might start by reading the “Areas of Inquiry” box for that dataset to get inspiration for the types of questions you could answer with this dataset.
+If you were interested in looking at greenhouse gas emissions in our community , you might start by reading the description and metadata about the dataset.

 Once you download the “Community Emissions by Source” CSV file and open the file in Microsoft Excel, you could navigate to the ‘Data’ pane, and begin sorting and filtering your data.
 See green boxes below.